developer-zebra/developer-zebra-site/src/ehs/2-4/guide/settings/index.md

 ------

 ### Kiosk Mode Enabled
 Causes the app specified in the &lt;kiosk&gt; section to be launched in full screen mode after EHS starts up and disables BACK and HOME keys to prevent users from exiting the app.
 Disabled by default.
-See also: [Auto-Launch](#autolaunch).
+See also: [Auto-Launch](#autolaunch). **On Android L devices: Kiosk Mode should not be used with Screen Pinning, a feature in Android L that works in much the same way**.

 > Once enabled, Kiosk Mode can be disabled by pushing a new config file with its tag set to 0 if USB Debugging is enabled.
 Otherwise a factory reset is required.